margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## What do you look forward to every week? ##
 Every week, I look forward to Monday mornings.
 The time of the week to start all the work I have to do.
 It's a fresh time of the week, a time to restart, and a time to rejoice.
 On Monday mornings, I love going to school, hearing the laundry machine, and seeing people at Starbucks.

+## What musical instruments would you like to learn how to play, and why? ##
+With music being the most romantic artistic expression, I would love to learn to play the mandolin.
+I come from Virginia, the birthplace of bluegrass-country music.
+The mandolin supports well playing this fine Virginian folk music that has ties to Scottish, Celtic music.
+My soul desires to play refined tunes that sound like the wind, the chimes, the birds, the grass, the rose, the flowers, and the river in harmony.
+The mandolin is a golden instrument, and I would love to play it along with the piano.

 ## Are there any lines that you simply will not cross? ##
 Simply I will never cross the line of buying a gun and shooting it.
 I may have sent reactive, and hateful messages, but I am growing more in touch with the true self that lies beneath the mask.
 Th evil threats masks a clouds of doubt, of insecurity, of disability.
 Though I have made these threats and sent these images, never will I ever purchase a gun and shoot someone.